chriskrycho/v5.chriskrycho.com/site/essays/jj init.md

 {% note %}

-Watch this space over the next month: I will update it with notes and comments about the experience, as well as expanding on these thoughts.
+Watch this space: I will update and rewrite it with notes and comments about the experience, as well as expanding on these thoughts.
 This is a “garden”-style post and will grow organically over time!

 {% endnote %}